videojs/blog/source/_drafts/Introducing-Thumbcoil.md

 Each function used to build the codec returns an object with two functions: *decode* and *encode*.
 This means that we can specify the format of, say, a seq_parameter_set NAL unit just once and then we can both parse from and write to the bitstream for that particular NAL unit.

 The "grammar" used to specify NAL unit codecs is very similar to the grammar used by the H.264 specification (ISO/IEC 14496-10).
-The data-types that the codecs in Thumbcoil understand are, with some extensions, merely the same types defined in the specification such as signed- and unsigned- exponential golomb encoded integers.
+The data-types that the codecs in [Thumbcoil](http://thumb.co.il) understand are, with some extensions, merely the same types defined in the specification such as signed- and unsigned- exponential golomb encoded integers.

-In addition to the parameter sets, Thumbcoil provides insight into the structure of the slice layers themselves by parsing the slice_header data though we stop short of parsing any of the actual slice_data because things quickly become more difficult and less useful as you descend into that madness.
+In addition to the parameter sets, [Thumbcoil](http://thumb.co.il) provides insight into the structure of the slice layers themselves by parsing the slice_header data though we stop short of parsing any of the actual slice_data because things quickly become more difficult and less useful as you descend into that madness.

 ## But what is the deal with the name?

-"Thumbcoil" doesn't mean anything, really.
+"[Thumbcoil](http://thumb.co.il)" doesn't mean anything, really.
 It's an inside joke that is funny to exactly 3 people in the world - myself included.
-Naming things is the hardest part of software development and I have a long-held belief that a memorable but meaningless name is preferable to a descriptive name that is made of generic terms.
+The odd name does have one benefit in that it makes for a short and easy to remember domain-name: [thumb.co.il](http://thumb.co.il).

+As with all Video.js projects, [Thumbcoil](http://thumb.co.il) is open-source software and we welcome suggestions, issues, and contributions at [https://github.com/videojs/thumbcoil](https://github.com/videojs/thumbcoil).